Health Equity Media Fellowship

 Medical Humanities & the Arts

-The Stanford Health Equity Media Fellowship is a paid reporting opportunity that pairs early career media and health professionals to help fill a gap in solutions-driven reporting on health equity in the United States.
+The Stanford Health Equity Media Fellowship is a paid graduate-level training opportunity for doctors and journalists to help fill gaps in solutions-driven reporting on health equity across the United States.
 Starting with an in-person fall bootcamp, fellows are introduced to a wide scope of health topics, while also taking a deep dive into cross-platform media production.
-Over the course of the year, fellows engage in mentorship opportunities while producing stories that deepen our understanding of health disparities — while also featuring the innovative searches for solutions that are targeting these issues head-on.
+Over the course of six months, fellows engage in mentorship opportunities while producing stories that deepen our understanding of health disparities — while also featuring the innovative searches for solutions that are targeting these issues head-on.

 Stories